 3. Comprehensive Assessment and Treatment Planning

 Upon entering an inpatient program, individuals undergo a thorough assessment to determine their needs.
-This enables the creation of a personalized treatment plan, which often includes a blend of medical, psychological, and behavioral interventions tailored to address the individual’s unique challenges.
+This enables the creation of a personalized treatment plan that often combines medical, psychological, and behavioral interventions tailored to address the individual’s unique challenges.

 4. Immersion in Therapeutic Interventions

-Inpatient programs offer daily therapeutic activities such as individual counseling, group therapy, and evidence-based treatments.
+Inpatient programs offer daily therapeutic activities, including individual counseling, group therapy, and evidence-based treatments.
 This immersive approach allows individuals to deeply explore the underlying issues contributing to their addiction, enhancing self-awareness and developing healthier coping mechanisms.

 5. Peer Support and Community Building